glpi-project/docdev/source/codingstandards.rst

 Checking standards
 ------------------

 In order to check some stabdards are respected, we provide some custom `PHP CodeSniffer <http://pear.php.net/package/PHP_CodeSniffer>`_ rules.
-From the GLPi directory, just run:
+From the GLPI directory, just run:

 .. code-block:: bash